MultiView Diffusion Maps: Our Proposed Approach for Multi-view Diffusion Maps

+The term with $k=0$ can be excluded from the sum since $\myvec{\psi_0=\myvec{1}}$ (an all-ones vector) is always the first right-eigenvector (with eigenvalue $1$) for any stochastic matrix, so the term corresponding to $k=0$ in the sum would vanish anyway. \end{proof}

-\subsection{Multi-view data parametrization}
+\subsection{Multi-view Data Parametrization}

-Tasks such as classification, clustering or regression in a high-dimension feature space are considered to be computationally expensive.
-In addition, the performance of these tasks is highly dependent on the distance measure.
-As explained in section \ref{multi viewDiffusionDistance}, distance measures in the original ambient space are meaningless in many real life situations.
-Interpreting Theorem \ref{T2} in terms of Euclidean distance enables us to define mappings for every view $\mymat{X}^l,l=1,...,L$, using the right eigenvectors of $\widehat{\mymat{P}}$ (Eq. (\ref{phat})) weighted by $\lambda^t_i$.
-The representation for instances in $\mymat{X}^l$ is given by where $\bar{l}=(l-1)\cdot M$.
-These $L$ mappings capture the intrinsic geometry of the views as well as the mutual relation between them.
+Tasks such as classification, clustering or regression in a high-dimensional feature space are considered to be computationally expensive.
+In addition, the performance in such tasks is highly dependent on the distance measure used.
+As explained in section \ref{multi viewDiffusionDistance}, distance measures in the original ambient space are often meaningless in many real life situations.
+Interpreting Theorem \ref{T2} in terms of Euclidean distance enables us to define mappings for every view $\mymat{X}^l,l=1,...,L$, using the right eigenvectors of $\widehat{\mymat{P}}$ (Eq.\ (\ref{phat})) weighted by $\lambda^t_i$.
+The representation for instances in $\mymat{X}^l$ is given by where $\tilde{l}=(l-1)\cdot M$.
+These $L$ mappings capture the intrinsic geometry of the views as well as the mutual relations between them.
 As shown in \cite{LafonPHD}, the set of eigenvalues ${\lambda_m}$ has a decaying property such that .
-Exploiting the decaying property enables us to represent data up to a dimension $r$ where $r \ll N_1,...,N_L$.
-The dimension $r \equiv r(\delta)$ is determined by approximating the diffusion distance (Eq. (\ref{DIV3})) up to a desired accuracy $\delta$.
-This argument is expanded in section \ref{SECDEC}.
+Exploiting the decaying property enables us to represent data up to a dimension $r$ where $r \ll D_1,...,D_l$.
+The dimension $r \equiv r(\delta)$ is determined by approximating the diffusion distance (Eq.\ (\ref{DIV3})) up to a desired accuracy $\delta$ (we elaborate on this issue in section \ref{SECDEC}).
 The reduced dimension version of ${ \myvec{\widehat{\Psi}}_t{(\myvec{X})}}$ is denoted by ${ \myvec{\widehat{\Psi}}^r_t{(\myvec{X})}}$.